You can run a Linux command in Python and save the output as a Python variable using the subprocess module. Here’s how you can do it:

 print(f"Error: {e.stderr}")

 In this example, any errors during the execution of the command will be caught, and the error message will be printed.
-The check=True
+The check=True parameter ensures that an exception is raised if the command exits with a non-zero status.

 No hay comentarios: